wp-plugins/simple-parse-push-service/readme.txt

 == Screenshots ==

 1. Plugin's settings menu.
+2. Plugin's settings menu (channels and post types to add a meta box).
-2. Plugin's Push Notification dashboard
+3. Plugin's Push Notification dashboard
+4. All push notifications for scheduled posts.
-3. Add/Edit post, meta box
+5. Add/Edit post, meta box

 == Changelog ==

+= 1.3 =
+* Stability fixes
+* Send Push Notification for scheduled posts
+* Send Push Notification via 'edit menu' for any Post Type.
+Posts are enabled by default but any other Post Type can be selected from the Settings menu.

 = 1.2 =
 * Bug fix